heyqule/enemy_race_manager/README.md

 * Angry meters
   * send enemy to your base @ night based on how many they have been killed
 * Surface based controls / compatibility with space exploration

+### Known Issues
+* Defense turrets for new race attack player in peaceful mode.